tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Haunted

+_Recharge 16+:_ An unquiet spirit haunts your weapon.
+At the end of your turn, if you did not make an attack, the ghost may make a basic attack using the weapon as a free action, using a +5 as its attack bonus (champion: +10; epic: +15).
+This basic attack may not trigger flexible attacks; treat it as if an ally was attacking an enemy, and it doesn’t benefit from the escalation die.

+**Quirk:** It’s a talkative ghost.
+Or maybe it just screams in your ear all the time.
+Either way, you’re the only one who can see or hear it.

+---

 #### Indomitable

 If you’re attacking an enemy 3 or more levels higher than you, you deal +1d8 damage to that enemy on a hit (Champion: +2d8; epic: +4d8).